sturdy-dev/codeball-action/README.md

 ![github_bg](https://user-images.githubusercontent.com/47952/170700847-bb0cac65-f269-4758-955a-632c48f47290.png)

-# Codeball Actions &mdash; AI-POWERED CODE REVIEW
+# Codeball &mdash; AI Code Review

-> It approves Pull Requests that a human would have approved.
-Wait less for review, save time and $$$.
+Codeball is a code review AI which approves Pull Requests that a human would have approved.
+Spend less time waiting, save time and money.

+The AI identifies and approves the bulk of safe contributions, so that you get to focus your energy on the tricky ones.

+## GitHub Action

-The Codeball GitHub Action runs [Codeball](https://codeball.ai/) on all new Pull Requests, and approves the Pull Request ([example](https://github.com/sturdy-dev/codeball-action/pull/7)) if Codeball approves it.
+The Codeball GitHub Action runs [Codeball](https://codeball.ai/) on all new Pull Requests, and approves the Pull Request ([example](https://github.com/sturdy-dev/codeball-action/pull/7)) if the model classifies it as safe.

 - [Online Demo](https://codeball.ai/)
 - [How Codeball Works](https://codeball.ai/how)